Intensive Therapeutics

 Director of Occupational Therapy

-Brielle earned her Master of Science degree in Occupational Therapy from Kean University in January of 2015.
-She previously obtained a Bachelor of Arts degree in Psychology and Substance Abuse Counseling from Ramapo College of New Jersey in January of 2012.
-During her time at Kean, Brielle completed a pediatric internship with Intensive Therapeutics, and an internship in adult rehabilitation at Kessler Institute in outpatient neurology.
-Brielle has also completed research for her group masters thesis on the topic of children with hemiplegia, entitled “How Goals Identified on the COPM Change for Children with Hemiplegia at a CIMT Camp Across Factors of Age, Gender, Time and Botox: A Retrospective Study.”
-Brielle’s interests include hiking and photography.
+Brielle earned her Master of Science in Occupational Therapy from Kean University in 2015, after completing her Bachelor of Arts in Psychology and Substance Abuse Counseling at Ramapo College of New Jersey in 2012.
+During her studies, Brielle gained valuable experience through a pediatric internship with Intensive Therapeutics and an adult neurology internship at Kessler Institute’s outpatient rehab.
+She also contributed to research on children with hemiplegia, focusing her master’s thesis titled “How Goals Identified on the COPM Change for Children with Hemiplegia at a CIMT Camp Across Factors of Age, Gender, Time, and Botox: A Retrospective Study.”

 Alexandra Edwards, MS CCC-SLP